nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_CONDITIONAL_RENDERING.md

 }} />
 ```

-1. Modify your route to reflect the code above.
+1. Your current route that handles `/employees`, you need to replace with the above code.
 1. Remove the `credentials` item from local storage.
 1. Visit `http://localhost:3000/employees`
 1. You should be presented with the login screen